There are times when all one can ask for is strength. Please give me strength.

-Sometimes less is more, and it’s better to pull just one card, because your feelings can confuse the picture.
+Sometimes less is more, and it’s better to pull just one card, or two, because your feelings can confuse the picture.
 The more cards, the more opportunity for confusion.

 I didn’t tell her what the cards said, or failed to say.
-They failed to show me The Magician, or Chariot card, or Judgement or The Sun or The World.
+That they had failed to show me The Magician, or Chariot card, or Judgement or The Sun or The World.

-I didn’t tell her I’d got ‘bad’ cards.
 I might have put her off her stroke and brought about a self- fulfilling prophecy.

 Prediction senses the odds, and much of the time the odds ought to be challenged.
-It is just there are times when the stakes are high, it might be useful to get a sense of the odds.
+It is only, there are times when the stakes are high, it might be useful to get a sense of the odds.